 Nazarite is a Hebrew word that comes from Nazir which means separated or consecrated person.
 Nazarites were ascetics who had taken a vow, or whose parents had taken a vow on their behalf.

-Nazarite’s were the special persons who were chosen to give their life for God.
-In the bible (Numbers 6) clearly tell us about Nazarites life what to do or to not do?
-Firstly bible says Nazarite can be a man as well as a woman also.
+Nazarite’s were the special persons who were chosen to give their lives for God.
+In the Bible (Numbers 6) clearly tell us about Nazarites life what to do or do not do?
+Firstly the Bible says Nazarite can be a man as well as a woman also.
 In (Numbers 6:2) says like this “Tell the Israelites this: if there are people, men or women, who want to make a vow dedicating themselves completely to the lord for a time, they will be called Nazarites.
 And in (Numbers 6:3-5) here God gave some rules for them which they must follow “He shall separate himself from wine and strong drink.
 He shall not drink vinegar of wine or vinegar of strong drink or liquor of grapes.
 He shall not eat ripe grapes or dried grapes.
 He shall eat nothing made of wine, from the kernels to the husk.
 He shall have no razor come upon his head during Nazariteship.
 He shall be holy.
 And he shall not be defiled for the dead even for father, mother, sister or brother.
 The free growth of hair on the heads of Nazarites represented the dedication of a person with his whole strength and power to the service of God.
 And in (Leviticus 21:10-15) “The high priest was chosen from among his brothers.
 The anointing oil was poured on his head.
 In this way, he was chosen for the special job of being a high priest.
-He was chosen to wear the special clothes, so he must not do things to show his sadness in public.
+He was chosen to wear special clothes, so he must not do things to show his sadness in public.
 He must not let his hair grow wild.
 He must not tear his clothes.
 He must not make himself unclean by touching a dead body.
 He must not go near a dead body, even if it is his own father or mother.
 The high priest must not leave Gods holy place because he might become unclean and then make God’s holy place unclean.
 The anointing oil was poured on the high priest’s head.
 This separated him from the rest of the people.
 I am the Lord.
 The high priest must marry a woman who is a virgin.
 He must not marry a woman who had sexual relations with any man.
 He must not marry a prostitute, a divorced woman, or a widow.
 The high priest must marry a virgin from his own people.
 In the way, people will show respect for his children.
 I, the Lord, have separated the high priest for his special work.

 Laws for Nazarite